1. Waste of brain capacity

 Globalizing the world language is not possible, but it would be a good thing.
 People would be able to communicate with ease, and that would lower poverty and increase the work forces effectiveness.
 Language is a barrier, and removing that barrier would be good for our society.
 Unfortunately, this idea is not practical.

 One global language would be nice to have.
-However, humans come from diverse ethnic backgrounds and many cultures.
+However humans come from diverse ethnic backgrounds and many cultures.
 A single global language leads to homogeneity as opposed to differentiation.
 Verbal understanding would be better, but the diversification of ideas would cease.
-Darwin's theory of evolution preaches diverse species survive whereas ones that can't adapt fail.
+Darwin's theory of evolution talk´s about diverse species survive when ones that can't adapt fail.
 Humans need diverse languages in order to move forward with our society in a positive way.
 There are approximately 6,500 languages still alive and imagine all those 6,499 languages disappearing and one of them is yours so I think there should not be only one language on earth.

 Why do we need to fit in why.
 I like speaking my own language and I enjoy learning new ones.
 Also for some cultures language is among the most important aspects and losing it would be a huge blow.
 Many people now wonder.
 It is sad that latin is a dead language it was so nice.
 In a hundred years: A pity there is no russia It was intresting to know.